Museum exhibit representing annual training plan

 How to Create an Annual Training Plan For Employees (Plus Free Templates)

-As we’ve written about elsewhere, it’s vital for Learning and Development professionals to match their learning strategy with company business goals.
+As we’ve written about elsewhere, Learning and Development professionals must match their learning strategy with company business goals.
 And although the process sounds complicated, it doesn't have to be if you have the right tools.

 Today, we’ll walk you through the six key components that make up an employee training plan, guide you toward some free templates to get you started, and outline how a learning management system (LMS) can help get you going.